mongodb/terraform-provider-mongodbatlas/website/docs/d/organization.html.markdown

----
-layout: "mongodbatlas"
-page_title: "MongoDB Atlas: organization"
-sidebar_current: "docs-mongodbatlas-datasource-organization"
-description: |-
-    Describes an Organization.
----

 # Data Source: mongodbatlas_organization

-`mongodbatlas_organization` describe all MongoDB Atlas Organizations.
+`mongodbatlas_organization` describes all MongoDB Atlas Organizations.
 This represents organizations that have been created.

 ## Example Usage